 }

 This JSON object contains three fields with their respective values.
-Let say that we need to consume the JSON object and create a Java object that represents this data.
+Let's say that we need to consume the JSON object and create a Java object that represents this data.
 To make this example more interesting, let assume that we're only interested from the name and the location fields.
 First we need to create a Java class with the fields that we want to represent (name and location).
-Let's call the class
+Let's call the class Person1

-Person1.
+.
 The name of this class is irrelevant, but the name of the fields is not.
 The field names must match (including the case) with the names in JSON.
 Also, the class must include a default constructor.
 As shown below, the fields name and location are in uppercase as found in JSON.
-The JSON field P_LANGUAGE is ignored as the Java object does not include a field with this name.
+The JSON field P_LANGUAGE

 public class Person1 {